The International Trade Blog Import Procedures

-In my previous article, I explored some unorthodox methods companies use to find the correct Harmonized Tariff Schedule (HTS) classification for their goods.
-In this article, I will outline some of the best practices your company should use when classifying your products.
+I explored unorthodox methods companies use to find the correct Harmonized Tariff Schedule (HTS) classification for their goods in a previous article.
+Now, I will outline the best practices your company should use when classifying your products.

 Selecting the proper HTS code requires application of the General Rules of Interpretation (GRI).
 While these rules instruct us on a method for selecting the correct HTS code, they do not give much practical guidance on how to approach the classification process.